lijunxian111/ChemVlm/README.md

 For SMILES ocr task(MMChemOCR), see both evaluation/test_chemvlm_res.py and evaluation/test_smiles_ocr.py;
 for other tasks, see evaluation/test_chemvlm_res.py.(Some other tasks we add after paper submission is also here.)

+Steps:
+1. Create an 'image' folder under the root dir.
+2. Download the image files here and put them under the image folder.
+Like this: 'image/chem_ocr/...'

 If this help you, please kindly cite:

 ```